 Of course, the weather is at its coolest in winter, but the snowy and frosty conditions make for fabulous geothermal spa relaxation.
 For celebrations to remember, look up Christmas packages and New Year’s tours to Iceland.

 And, as we say in Iceland, “there’s no such thing as bad weather, just bad clothing”.
 Luckily, you'll find a handy packing guide with suggestions by Iceland travel experts in our Iceland Travel Guide.

 - Come enjoy the midnight sun with these Iceland itineraries

 - Check out northern lights packages in Iceland

 There are countless magnificent places and sights to see all around Iceland.
 Here are some of the most popular highlights:

 TOP THINGS TO DO IN ICELAND

-Iceland offers a wide range of activities to suit all tastes, from family-friendly recreation to more adventurous pursuits.
-Why not try one of these popular activities below?
+Iceland offers a wide range of activities, from family-friendly recreation to more adventurous pursuits.
+Why not try one of these?

 - Food & Culture